 You can create two types of Models in Hevo.

 Non-Incremental (or Full) Models

-Full Models recreate the table at every run.
+Full Models re-create the table at every run.
 This allows you to change the query without worrying about the changed table schema.
 Full Models do not require a primary key to locate the starting point for the updates as the table is recreated at every run based on the fields in the query.
-These are also refered to as Truncate and Load Models in legacy Models.
+These are also referred to as Truncate and Load Models in legacy Models.